Train cars carrying ethanol catch fire in Texas derailment

-FORT WORTH, Texas — No injuries have been reported after train cars carrying ethanol derailed in Fort Worth and caught fire.
+FORT WORTH, Texas — No one was hurt when a Union Pacific train carrying ethanol derailed in a residential area in Fort Worth and caught fire.

-The Fort Worth Fire Department says nearby homes have been evacuated as a precaution because of the fire, and that a hazardous materials team is on site Wednesday to monitor the air quality.
+Union Pacific spokeswoman Kristen South says the train derailed at about 12:30 a.m.
+Wednesday near Echo Lake in Fort Worth.
+South says that the fire was mostly contained by 8 a.m. and crews will spend the day cleaning up the site.

-Authorities say they don’t yet know why the Union Pacific tank cars overturned early Wednesday.
-Heavy thunderstorms were moving through the area at the time.
+Authorities say the fire prompted the evacuation of about 20 nearby homes as a precaution, and a hazardous material team is on site to monitor the air quality.

-The fire department says crews are working to contain the fire as ethanol inside the cars continues to burn.
-Authorities say the blaze has spread to a nearby outbuilding.
+The cause of the derailment is not yet known, though it occurred when heavy thunderstorms were moving through the area.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.